JetBrains/Qodana/topics/pricing.md

 After the expiration, you will need to buy either the Ultimate or the Ultimate Plus license.
 Expired trial licenses cannot be prolonged.

-### What is a trial license?
+### What are the EAP and trial licenses?

+An EAP license is a license that gives you full access to %product% until the 31st of July 2023.
+After the 1st of August 2023, all EAP licenses become expired, which requires switching to trial licenses.

 A trial license is a time-limited version of either the Ultimate or the Ultimate Plus license.
-Each trial license duration is limited by 90 days, after which such license becomes expired and cannot be further used.
+Each trial license duration is limited by 60 days, after which such license becomes expired and cannot be used further.
+To continue using
+%product%, you have to buy a full version of your license.

 ### Do I need to provide payment details for a trial license?